A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Decoy bounds

 In the 1-decoy state BB84 protocol, similarly to the original BB84 prepare-and-measure protocol, two bases $\mathsf{X}$ and $\mathsf{Z}$ are chosen to transmit signals over a quantum channel.
 However, in order to counter so-called photon-number-splitting (PNS) attacks by an eavesdropper Eve, an additionally degree of freedom is introduced in the level of intensity $k$ used to transmit photons with a phase-randomized coherent laser source.
 A phase-randomized coherent state with intensity $k$ sent by Alice can be represented by \cite{Lo07}

 where $f(\theta)$ is the probability density function representing the probability of generating a state with phase $\theta$.
-Here, $\ket{\sqrt{k}e^{i\theta}}$ represents a coherent state with mean photon number $k$ and phase $\theta$, defined as a coherent superposition of Fock states $\ket{m}$,
+Here, $\ket{\sqrt{k}e^{i\theta}}$ represents a coherent state with mean photon number $k$ and phase $\theta$, defined as a coherent superposition of Fock states $\ket{m}$, where $\ket{m}$ denotes a photon-number (Fock) state containing exactly $m$ photons in the optical mode \cite{Scully97},

 In the case of uniform phase randomization, i.e. $f(\theta)=\frac{1}{2\pi}$, Eq.~\eqref{eq:density_matrix_coherent_state} simplifies to

 Essentially, with uniform phase randomization, Alice's density operator is diagonal in the Fock-basis, which reduces the analysis to a discussion of the statistics of photon events as Fock states do not carry information about the intensity choice.
 In contrast, if the phases are not uniformly randomized, then Alice's density operator is not diagonal in the Fock-basis and her signals carry information about the intensity choice.
 This conflicts with the assumption that Eve has no a priori knowledge about Alice's intensity choices.
 Note that it is still possible to prove security in this case, but the secure-key length is significantly impacted in current proofs \cite{Curras24b, Sixto23, Nahar23}.
 In the following, for simplicity, we assume uniform phase randomization.
 Following Eq.~\eqref{eq:simplified_coherent_state}, the photon number of a uniformly phase-randomized coherent photon source follows the Poisson distribution